Save on Pinterest

 Use a Base Weight for a Stable Umbrella

-A table umbrella typically needs a base around 20 to 40 pounds for proper anchoring.
-A freestanding umbrella, however, will need a heavier base, from 50 to 80 pounds, depending on the size of the umbrella.
+A table umbrella typically needs an umbrella base around 20 to 40 pounds for proper anchoring.
+A freestanding umbrella, however, will need a heavier base, 50 pounds or more, depending on the size of the umbrella.
 Don’t skimp in this area!
-Umbrella bases may be sold separately.
+Umbrella bases are usually sold separately.

 8 / 8